Welcome to Connecticut Tech Act Project (CTTAP)

 Our mission is to increase independence and improve the lives of individuals with disabilities through increased access to Assistive Technology for work, school and community living.

-- Read our latest, Spring 2022, CTTAP News e-blast articles on our e-News / Blog page
+Read our newest CTTAP News e-blast – on our e-News / Blog page

-- The FCC Emergency Broadband Benefit Program is now called the “Affordable Connectivity Program” – helping you connect to broadband services in your home.
+The FCC “Affordable Connectivity Program” – helping you connect to broadband services in your home.
 Visit their website at www.fcc.gov/acp to learn more and see how you can apply.

 Assistive Technology (AT) is any item or piece of equipment that is used to increase, maintain or improve the functional capabilities of individuals with disabilities in all aspects of life, including at school, at work, at home and in the community.
 Assistive Technology ranges on a continuum from low tech to high tech devices or equipment.